Warp Bridge Sampling: The Next Generation: Abstract

 \section{Abstract}

-Bridge sampling is an effective Monte Carlo method for estimating the ratio of normalizing constants of two probability densities, a routine computational problem in statistics, physics, chemistry, etc. The Monte Carlo error of the bridge sampling estimator is determined by the amount of overlap between the two densities.
-Complementing and generalizing the Warp-I, II, and III transformations \citep{meng2002warp}, which are most effective for increasing the overlap between two uni-modal densities, we introduce Warp-U transformations that aim to transform multi-modal densities into \textit{Unimodal} ones but without altering their normalizing constants.
-The construction of Warp-U transformation starts with a Gaussian (or other convenient) mixture distribution $\phi_{\mix}$ that has a reasonable overlap with a target density $p$ underlying the unknown normalizing constant.
-The stochastic transformation that maps $\phi_{\mix}$ back to its generating distribution $\Normal(0,1)$ is then applied to $p$, resulting in its Warp-U transformation $\tilde p$.
-The overlap between $\tilde p$ and $\Normal(0,1)$ is theoretically guaranteed to be no less than the overlap between $p$ and $\phi_{\mix}$, as measured by any$f$-divergence, leading to statistically more efficient bridge sampling estimators.
-We propose a computationally efficient method to find an appropriate $\phi_{\mix}$, and use simulations to explore various estimation strategies and the choices of tuning parameters, with the aim to achieve statistical efficiency without unduly losing computational efficiency.
-We illustrate our findings using 10-50 dimensional highly irregular multi-modal densities.
-We also propose a strategy for using Warp-U transformations to improve MCMC algorithms, especially for sampling from multi-modal distributions.
+Bridge sampling is an effective Monte Carlo method for estimating the ratio of normalizing constants of two probability densities, a routine computational problem in statistics, physics, chemistry, and other fields.
+The Monte Carlo error of the bridge sampling estimator is determined by the amount of overlap between the two densities.
+In the case of uni-modal densities, Warp-I, II, and III transformations \citep{meng2002warp} are effective for increasing the initial overlap, but they are less so for multi-modal densities.
+This paper introduces Warp-U transformations that aim to transform multi-modal densities into \textit{Uni-modal} ones without altering their normalizing constants.
+The construction of a Warp-U transformation starts with a Normal (or other convenient) mixture distribution $\phi_{\mix}$ that has reasonable overlap with the target density $p$, whose normalizing constant is unknown.
+The stochastic transformation that maps $\phi_{\mix}$ back to its generating distribution $\Normal(0,1)$ is then applied to $p$ yielding its Warp-U version, which we denote $\tilde p$.
+Typically, $\tilde p$ is uni-modal and has substantially increased overlap with $\phi$.
+Furthermore, we prove that the overlap between $\tilde p$ and $\Normal(0,1)$ is guaranteed to be no less than the overlap between $p$ and $\phi_{\mix}$, in terms of any $f$-divergence.
+We propose a computationally efficient method to find an appropriate $\phi_{\mix}$, and a simple but effective approach to remove the bias which results from estimating the normalizing constants and fitting $\phi_{\mix}$ with the same data.
+We illustrate our findings using 10 and 50 dimensional highly irregular multi-modal densities, and demonstrate how Warp-U sampling can be used to improve the final estimation step of the Generalized Wang-Landau algorithm \citep{liang2005generalized}, a powerful sampling and estimation method.